Hassanabdelqader/pokemongo/README.md

 ###  Setup

-1. open the terminal and clone the project
+1. open the terminal and clone the project then run "npm i"

 2. run `docker-compose up` in the root directory